District Attorney says no charges for officers involved in shooting

 District Attorney Ismael Ozanne’s Office concluded shortly after noon on Monday, August 12 that there is no potential criminal court liability for Village of Mount Horeb police officers involved in the fatal shooting that occurred outside Mount Horeb Middle School on May 1.

-The incident, in which a local middle school student brought a pellet rifle to the school and pointed it at officers before being shot and killed, was at the center of a day during which thousands of local citizens, including students, teachers, parents and greater community members, worked to grapple with panic, uncertainty, and ultimately the death of a young community member.
+The incident, in which a local middle school student brought a Ruger pellet rifle to the school and pointed it at officers before being shot and killed, was at the center of a day during which thousands of local citizens, including students, teachers, parents and greater community members, worked to grapple with panic, uncertainty, and ultimately the death of a young community member.
 While some questions will never be fully answered, the statement issued by Ozanne sheds light on much of what happened that day.

-On May 1 and in the ensuing days, wild rumors and conjecture about the incident spread rapidly on social media.
-According to the statement issued by Ozanne as well as the case file, here is what actually happened: On May 1, just after 11 a.m., a 911 caller indicated they saw a person walking past their home wearing a backpack and carrying a gun.
+On May 1, just after 11 a.m., a 911 caller indicated they saw a person walking past their home wearing a backpack and carrying a gun.
 Dispatch informed Mount Horeb officers that a person with a gun was seen by the tennis courts near the tree line, which is east of the middle school.
 A Mount Horeb police officer was in his squad driving through the parking lot behind the high school heading towards E. Garfield St. in the direction of the middle school.
 As the officer approached E. Garfield St. he saw a large number of students sprinting from a door at the middle school toward the baseball field.
 These students “were not smiling or goofing around, but instead appeared to be in fear and running for their lives.”
 The report said the officer saw that the children were “in pure fear and running for their lives.”

 As the officer exited the parking lot turning right onto E. Garfield Street he observed an individual, with what appeared to be a rifle, pulling on a door of the middle school.
 The officer indicated the subject was wearing an oversized green jacket and tattered pants.
 The subject appeared to be an adolescent but the officer couldn’t tell at the time if the subject was male or female.
 The subject had what appeared to be a black rifle with a synthetic stock, black barrel.
 The officer feared the subject would get into the middle school and harm students inside.
 The officer stopped his squad facing eastbound on E. Garfield Street and exited with his rifle.
 At this time the officer was approximately 40 to 50 yards from the subject and was standing on the driver’s side of the squad.
 The officer immediately began to yell commands to the subject to drop the rifle and to move away from the school.